RyanPLehan/HealthCheck/README.md

 ## TCP Probes
 1. Only Startup, Readiness and Liveness health checks are supported
-2. A particular Health Check will respond when a Port number is assigned in the configuration.
+2. A particular Health Check monitor will respond when a Port number is assigned in the configuration.
 3. Each Health Check Monitor can be assigned an individual or shared port number.
 4. When probed, a **Successfull** indication is when the connection is accepted and then closed.
 5. This is **not** a Request/Response model.